BEagle1984/silverback/docs/guides/broker/producing/basics.md

 By default, Silverback routes the messages based on the message type.
 However, you can also implement custom routing logic.

+> [!Note]
+> Messages published and routed to a producer cannot be subscribed to locally (within the same process) unless the endpoint is explicitly configured with the `EnableSubscribing` method.
+However, you can still subscribe to the <xref:Silverback.Messaging.Messages.IOutboundEnvelope`1> without `EnableSubscribing`.

 ### Routing Function

 A routing function can be used to determine the endpoint based on the message content or metadata (via <xref:Silverback.Messaging.Messages.IOutboundEnvelope`1>).
 The function is called for each message and should return the destination topic name.